Soline, Sali

 Soline is a small Croatian village on the island of Dugi Otok.
 It is divided in two parts: Bura and Japar, located on Solišćica Luka Bay.
-The village was named after the old salt pans that are in the bay.
+The village was named after the old salt pans in the bay.

 Soline was first mentioned in documents from 1114 C.E., making it one of the oldest settlements on Dugi Otok.

 Population

 In 1527 the records showed that Soline, along with neighboring towns Bozava and Veli, had a total of 225 residents.
 Since then the population has fluctuated as follows:

 The population listed in 2011 was 39 with a total of 26 households.
 The village has 100 housing units and 46 permanent apartments.

 Economy and tourism

 Chief occupations include farming, grape cultivation for wine making, olive growing, fruit growing, and fishing.
 In recent years, tourism and hospitality services have rapidly developed on the regional road running along Dugi Island from the village of Sali on the south end to Božava and Veli Rat on the north end.
 There is a post office and ATM in Sali.